Learning Center / Billing and payments / Best practices for creating an instant bill

 Use cases for instant bill

-Here are some practical scenarios, examples and use cases on when to use instant bill.
+Here are some quick practical scenarios, examples and use cases on when to use instant bill.

 • Out of scope (Tax work, extra bookkeeping, one more tax return, software conversion service, cashflow forecasting)